pantheon-deprecated/example-drupal7-circle-composer/README.md

 ## About

-This project can be used to very quickly create a Drupal 7 site that is managed by Composer, and tested on every commit on Circle CI using Behat.
-The Behat tests can also be executed locally with very little effort.
-Optionally, you may set up to test your Drupal site on [Pantheon](https://pantheon.io).
+This project template will create a Drupal 7 site that is managed by Composer and is tested on every commit on Circle CI using Behat, with the Drupal site either running on Pantheon or the Circle server.
+Only a few quick steps are required to set up either an entirely new site, or convert an existing site.

+Adding new tests to your project will also be very easy; just follow the example of the included tests.

 ## Getting Started

-Optionally, you may start off by [creating a new site on Pantheon](https://dashboard.pantheon.io/sites/create).
-If you do not do this now, though, it will be created for you automatically the first time you run your tests on Pantheon.
-Running your site remotely on Pantheon is completely optional; if you choose to do it, you should [sign up for a free Agency account](https://pantheon.io/agencies/pantheon-for-agencies) if you have not already done so.

 Before you begin, you should first [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).